UserlandAlchemist/dotfiles/docs/audacious/INSTALL.audacious.md

 sudo root-proaudio-audacious/install.sh
 ```

-**Why install.sh:** System packages deploy boot-critical configs as real files (not symlinks to /home) to avoid boot-time mount dependencies, then stow remaining files.
+**Why install.sh:** System packages deploy boot-critical configs as real files (not symlinks to /home) to avoid boot-time mount dependencies, then stow any non-boot files if present.

 8. Enable services: